Simple Ways to Clean Keyboard & Mouse Wrist Rest Pads [Step-by-Step]

 3. Simple Way to Clean Genuine Leather Wrist Rests

 If you have a keyboard or mouse wrist rest pad made of genuine leather, you have to be careful while cleaning it.
 Leather is pretty delicate, so you should never use harsh chemicals.
+Basically, a leather wrist rest should be cleaned similarly to a leather purse or wallet.

 The best way to clean genuine leather is to wipe it with a damp cloth (do not soak it!) or use some kind of leather cleaner.